4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 ![test1](test1.png)

-:open_mouth: OK, This might mean something!
+😮 OK, This might mean something!
 Not only do we get a result, but this shows that *the expression is properly terminated by using one singlequote and a closing parenthesis*.
 Since this is python, we can use the concatenation operator '+' to see what we can tack-on to the expression (either before or after the closing parenthesis):

 ![test2](test2.png)